SoraChain-AI/recommendation_fl/README.md

 ## 📄 License

-This project follows the same license as the Flower framework.
+This project follows the same license as the SoraChain Framework.